tomimick/restpie3/README.md

 Update Sep 2020: Run in Raspberry with an SQLite database.

-Update May 2023: Python and libraries updated to recent versions.
-Python 3.11 in use.
+Update May 2023: Python and libraries updated, Python 3.11 into use.
 Still a fine foundation for a new project - the architecture does not age, and simple outlives complex.

+Update March 2024: Ansible scripts for automatic install to cloud.

 **Table of contents**